 of sunlight stored under ground.”

 A few weekends ago, on only my second trip to the coast since lockdown, I made a pilgrimage to Westleton Book shop, a decommissioned chapel stuffed to the eaves with thousands of secondhand, vintage and antique books.
 I have been planning my return trip since March 2019, and I lived off the interest of this imagined future during the lockdown.
-If you want to spend £40 on a book that tells you about the history of bitumen, this bookshop is where you will find it.
+If you want to spend £40 on a book about the history of bitumen, this bookshop is where you will find it.
 There is even a shelf labelled “Afflictions: Living, Families...” which I love with the fierceness of a damaged child and feel compelled to photograph on each visit.
 The shop is a dark space, with the air of a temple, and when you are ready to pay, you bang an old olive oil can with a stick to attract the owner's attention.
 He emerges from a cluttered back office; you commune over the books you have chosen before returning to the white light of an East Anglian spring.

 On this visit, I found a copy of Rhubarbaria by Mary Prior and the same edition of The Kingdom of Carbonel’ by Barbara Sleigh I owned as a child.
 The first paragraph of the latter was the inspiration for this newsletter: